What Is Social Sentiment?

 As long as the majority of customers have neutral to positive feelings toward your company, your overall social sentiment will be positive.

 How to Measure Social Sentiment

-Like any other marketing metric, you can't use the information that social sentiment provides without first measuring and analyzing it.
+Like any other marketing metric, you can't use the information that social sentiment provides without first measuring, analyzing, and understanding it.

 Four Ways You Can Use Social Sentiment

-Researching the Competition: Doing a comparison of different brands' sentiment can show how your product or brand is perceived compared to your competitors.
+- Research the Competition: Doing a comparison of different brands' sentiments can show how your product or brand is perceived compared to your competitors.
 Once you understand your competitors' respective sentiments, you can strategize ways to improve the conversation about your brand or appeal more successfully to your target market.